-It's always nice when we manage to save money on our utility bills, but it turns out there’s a way to keep costs down, even when you're out of the house.
+We all like saving money on our monthly utility bills, but it just so happens there’s a way to keep costs down, even when you're out of the house.

-It starts with your thermostat.
-By using automatic schedules, you can tailor the temperature to your needs.
-That means you can have different temperature settings for when you’re home, away or even when you’re sleeping.
+The key is your thermostat.
+By using automatic schedules, you can structure its daily schedule around your personal preferences.
+This means establishing various temperature settings for when you’re home, away or even when you’re sleeping.

-If you're willing to make these adjustments, you'll be able to enjoy comfortable temperatures while keeping more money in your pocket.
+If you're willing to make these adjustments, you have more time to enjoy pleasant temperatures while keeping more money in your pocket.
 Take a look at a few ways your thermostat can be a source of energy savings:

 While at Home

 When you’re home, you want a nice range of pleasant temperatures.
-It's only natural to want your thermostat lower in the summer if you're indoors to make the most of the cool air.
+It's only natural to want your thermostat lower in the summer while inside to make the most of the cool air.

-But the ideal temperature for the summer is actually around 78 and 80 degrees Fahrenheit.
-By adjusting things a few degrees, you'll avoid the worst of summer while still keeping your energy bill more manageable.
+But the ideal temperature for the summer is in fact anywhere between 78 and 80 degrees Fahrenheit.
+By adjusting things a few degrees, you'll avoid the worst of summer while still keeping your energy bills low.

-If your home is in a shady spot in a cooler climate, you can set the thermostat to temperatures as high as 88 degrees while no one is home before you adjust it back to the sweet spot of 78-80 degrees after you return.
-This way, your air conditioning won’t have to work constantly to provide cooling for a bunch of empty rooms.
+If your home is in a shady spot in a cooler climate, you can set the thermostat to higher temperatures like 88 degrees while no one is home before you adjust it back to the sweet spot of 78-80 degrees once you're home again.
+This way, your air conditioning unit won’t be working overtime to cool an empty house.

 Additional Ways to Reduce Energy Use:

-- Install a smart thermostat: Switching to a smart thermostat in the summer helps save money on energy costs since it can plan your temperature adjustments according to your lifestyle and personal preferences.
-A smart thermostat manages the temperature if you are home or sleeping, before allowing it to get a little warmer when no one is home.
-With models like the Lennox iComfort, you have the ability to remotely access and change the temperature through your smartphone, tablet or laptop.
-Requesting smart thermostat installation in your Boynton Beach home can be the simplest strategy for maintaining comfortable, yet energy-efficient temperatures whether you're at home or across the country.
+- Put in a smart thermostat: Switching to a smart thermostat in the summer helps save money on energy costs since it can plan your temperature adjustments according to your lifestyle and personal preferences.
+A smart thermostat manages the temperature if you are home or sleeping, before allowing it to get warmer when the house is empty.
+Using reputed brands and models such as the Lennox iComfort, you can adjust the temperature remotely through your smartphone, tablet or laptop.
+Planning smart thermostat installation in your Boynton Beach home can be the simplest strategy for maintaining comfortable, yet energy-efficient temperatures whether you're at home or across the country.

-- Replace current equipment with a newer HVAC system: Upgrading your HVAC system can save money in the long run.
-By investing in a more energy-efficient system, lower utility bills won't be far behind since it requires less energy to achieve comfortable temperatures.
-Air conditioning installation in [siteinfo field="msa"] is a breeze for experienced professionals like [siteinfo field="name"]
+- Replace current equipment with a newer HVAC system: A high-efficiency HVAC system can save money in the long run.
+If a system boasts high energy efficiency, you can also count on lower utility bills since more efficient equipment requires less energy to achieve comfortable temperatures.
+Air conditioning installation in Boynton Beach is a breeze for experienced professionals like A2Z Air Inc.

-- Stay on top of routine AC maintenance: Investing in or ignoring regular air conditioning maintenance in [targetlocation] can have a big impact on your monthly energy use.
-By regularly cleaning the coils, checking for damage and keeping vents clear of dust and debris, this can help your HVAC system perform better during day-to-day use..
-Increasing efficiency also limits strain on key parts and lowers operational costs, resulting in lower energy usage, which translates into lower energy bills.
+- Schedule annual AC maintenance: Whether or not you keep up with regular air conditioning maintenance in Boynton Beach can have a big impact on your monthly energy use.
+With regular cleaning of the coils, checking for damage and clearing air vents of dust and debris, this can help your HVAC system run more efficiently.
+Increasing efficiency also limits strain on the unit and lowers operational costs, leading to lower energy usage, which translates into lower energy bills.

 - Clean or replace the air filter on a regular basis: Regularly changing the air filters in your HVAC system saves money by keeping airflow as smooth and consistent as possible.
-When filters are old and less effective, an AC unit has to work harder, and the added strain may impact the system’s life span and result in breakdowns.
+When filters are old and less effective, an AC unit has to work harder, and this greater strain could shorten the system’s life span and result in breakdowns.

-- Check if you have enough insulation in the attic: Insulation is one of the key components in any energy-efficient home, keeping the hot air outside and the cool air inside through summer.
-The North American Insulation Manufacturers Association (NAIMA) recommends that homes in the southern United States should install at least 13-14 inches of insulation, while those in northern U.S. states should have 16-18 inches.
+- Check if you have enough insulation in the attic: Insulation is one of the key components in any energy-efficient home, securing the hot air outside and the cool air inside during the summer.
+The North American Insulation Manufacturers Association (NAIMA) recommends that homes in the southern United States should possess at least 13-14 inches of insulation, while colder climates do better with 16-18 inches.

-- Check your ductwork: Damage to the ventilation is capable of increasing your energy bills much more than 20 percent, plus it can also lead to problems with your water heater, clothes dryer and other appliances to get into the atmosphere of your home.
-Watching for signs of leaks and sealing them can fix both of those problems.
+- Review your air ducts: Leaky ductwork can raise your energy bills much more than 20 percent, plus it can affect equipment such as your water heater, clothes dryer and other appliances throughout your home.
+Finding any leaks fast and sealing them can address both concerns.

-- Seal all other leaky spots in your home: Sealing up other leaks in your home with caulk, foam sealant or weather-stripping can help keep it cooler on hot summer days.
+- Seal all other leaky spots in your home: Sealing leaky spots in your home with caulk, foam sealant or weather-stripping keeps temperatures a little cooler on hot summer days.
 Don't forget to check for any gaps around windows, doors and even outdoor fixtures.
-Making time to seal leaks now can help you save a lot over time.
+Devoting time and effort to sealing leaks now can help you save a lot in the long term.